-To upload new photos as they are taken, select [Connect to computer] or [Connect to FTP server] in the network menu and choose [ON] for [Options] > [Auto upload].
+To upload new photos as they are taken, select [ON] for [Connect to FTP server] > [Options] > [Auto upload] in the network menu.

 - Upload begins only after the photo has been recorded to the memory card.
 Be sure a memory card is inserted in the camera. - Videos are not uploaded automatically.
 They must instead be uploaded manually from the playback display.